Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/README.md

 Enter the map tag, server directory information and optional Discord information.

+The map tag will be how the application will show recipients which server the source came from.
+  For example, I've entered VAL in the field for my Valguero map, and the chat message sent to other servers will look like the following:
+  [VAL] Kris (Kuli): hello world!

 The server directory is the base directory of the server files.
   In ASM, this is the "Installation Location" at the top of the application with the profile information.
     You can copy the path from the window that "Open Server Installation Folder" button opens.